 Sometimes in life, we all need a little extra color in the frame.

 I picked up my own Moonie on April 25, 2015 at an antique store in Providence.
 I didn’t intentionally plan on copying pal DLB’s concept of photos with troll dolls; I just thought this particular toy was cute and needed to be rescued, the only small troll in a store that featured a line of large (well, respectively) ones across its front window.
 The little pink-haired guy called out to me, giving me a wide hopeful smile that hinted at the adventures we could have together.
 After purchasing Moonie I slipped him into my pocketbook, soon forgetting about him in a rush of errands.
-That night I stumbled on Moonie while digging out my wallet, and he looked so overjoyed to see me and so eager to look around the cafe we were in, taking in the sight of people and art and smells of coffee and baked goods, that I decided it couldn’t hurt to snap one photo of him standing on the front-row table, enjoying great live music (even if not adhering to any dress codes).
+That night I stumbled on Moonie while digging out my wallet, and he looked so overjoyed to see me and so eager to look around the cafe we were in, taking in the sight of people and art and smells of coffee and baked goods, that I decided it couldn’t hurt to snap one photo of him standing on the front-row table, enjoying great live music (even if not adhering to any dress codes) from the talented Cardboard Ox duo.
 Just one photo, I told myself.

 That turned out to be pretty similar to the concept of having just one potato chip.